manuphatak/interview-challenge/README.md

 make setup # pip install -r requirements.txt
 ```

 If `redis` or `redislite` fails, don't worry about it.
-There's a fallback option for caching.  `redislite` requires "python dev headers", google that phrase if you're interested.
+There's a fallback option for caching.  `redislite` requires "python dev headers", google that phrase if you want to make it work.

 ### Migrate

-Does not use an actual database, `.json` is perfectly fine for this.
-Migrate builds the `json` file which is used by the server to serve pages.
-The logic is dynamic, it will encode any message to be used by the `challenge_server.py`.
+There is no actual database, `.json` is perfectly fine for this.
+The original puzzle likely used `MongoDB` and `migrate.py` simulates the results.
+The `json` file  is built and used by the server to serve pages.
+The logic is dynamic, it can encode your own custom message.

 ```sh
 make migrate # python migrate.py